-Today we continue the series of videos celebrating a few of our newly AFMC-certified practitioners – and key clinical pearls we can all take from their excellent case study assessments.
+Today we continue the series of videos celebrating a few of our AFMC-certified practitioners – and key clinical insights we can all take away from their excellent case study assessments.

 You will surely walk away with a string of pearls from this series.
 In this video, look for key insights about hormones, insulin resistance, estrogen dominance, testosterone metabolism (and how zinc levels can affect it), androgen dominance, hypothyroidism, xenoestrogens, and unexpected root causes of an elevated hsCRP level.
 Be on the lookout for these connections in your own patients and clients too.